Woman sitting facing a lake | How To Set and Maintain Healthy Boundaries for Your Emotional Well-Being

 Boundaries are important for communicating your needs with yourself and others.
 Unfortunately, it isn’t always easy.
 Not everyone may like or understand your boundaries or your reasons for setting them.
 However, if you don’t set those boundaries for your mental health, you’re more likely to feel upset with yourself and the people you spend your time with.

-Your needs are worth being communicated to others, and they should take priority when it comes to caring for your mental health.
+Your needs are worth being communicated to others, and they should take priority when it comes to caring for your emotional well-being.
 Once people around you know how to approach your boundaries, you’ll be able to maintain healthier relationships with others that serve you and them.

 You can set boundaries in any area of your life to help you stay safe and sane.
 Here are some areas where you may want to put different types of boundaries in place: